Joshbv6/CodeAnalizer/README.md

 - *Add **Software Composition Analysis (SCA**)*
 - *Add **Dynamic Application Security Testing (DAST)***
 - *Add **Authentication / Authentification** system*
+- *Add the repositories into a **queue** so the user don't have to wait until the analysis finish, so you can come back later to check the results obtained or queue multiple repositories to analyze*
 - *Add Database connection to **store repositories** analyzed and results obtained*
 - *Add **download system** for downloading the results in different formats (json, xml...)*
 - *Create a **public API** so you can connect and run those analysis from your own system*